Mohammedziad599/BazarApi/README.md

 vagrant ssh <vm-name> # replace <vm-name> with either "order" or "catalog"
 ```

-for a reference on the Vagrantfile on the root folder of this project
+For a reference on the Vagrantfile on the root folder of this project
 please visit [Vagrant Docs](https://www.vagrantup.com/docs "Vagrant Documentation").

 ### Vagrant Installation
-the project currently only support vagrant for Ubuntu/Debian, CentOS/RHEL & Fedora,
+The project currently only support vagrant for Ubuntu/Debian, CentOS/RHEL & Fedora,
 so there is a script file inside the `Vagrant/` folder that automate the installation
+of Vagrant one thing to add that the scripts does not work inside wsl because git will add
+`\r\n` instead of the `\n` in linux which makes every command fail
-of Vagrant, but Vagrant needs a vm manager to work with and the most supported manager
+, after successfully installing Vagrant you will need a vm manager that will work with vagrant to create the vm's
-is **Virtual Box**, so you will need to install Virtual Box.
+and the most supported manager is **Virtual Box**, so you will need to install Virtual Box from the official site.

-NOTE: Vagrant in this project has been tested on linux so it's suppose to work With any
+NOTE: Vagrant in this project has been tested on linux so it's suppose to work with any
-linux distro as long as the dependency of vagrant is installed.
+linux distro as long as the dependency of vagrant is installed after some testing on a
+windows environment did not manage to get Vagrant to work on windows, so there will be
+a folder with the images of the vm configuration for each vm in the `Vagrant/` folder.

 ## Docker-compose

-NOTE: Currently not working because the docker-compose.yaml need to be
-updated to support giving each container an ip address as we have done in
-the Vagrantfile.

 Docker compose is a tool that helps with making networking between the
 containers much easier, and docker-compose uses the yaml files